mpchow/ExpenseTracker/README.md

 ## Installation
 1. Clone the repository
 1. Navigate to /BackEnd
-2. run "PORT=3001 npm start" for macOS or "set PORT=3001 && node bin/www" on windows
+2. Run "PORT=3001 npm start" for macOS or "set PORT=3001 && node bin/www" on windows
 3. Open a new terminal session
 4. Navigate to /client
-5. run "npm start"
+5. Run "npm start"
 6. Go to http://localhost:3000 and enjoy!

 ## Notes